robpress123-png/charity-tracker-qwik/CONTINUATION_PROMPT_v2.3.29.md

 3. **Implement capital gains calculations** - Optimize stock/crypto deductions
 4. **Add year-specific mileage rates** - Store in database (2024: $0.14, 2025: $0.14)
 5. **Enhance item valuations** - Add mid_value column for three-tier system

+## ⚠️ v2.3.29 FIX - Added fallback for ID generation
+Added try-catch around crypto.randomUUID() with fallback to timestamp-based ID.
+This only affects items donations - other types continue to work.

 ## ⚠️ v2.3.28 FIX - Restored ID generation with crypto.randomUUID()
 The database apparently needs explicit IDs.
 Using crypto.randomUUID() which is available in Cloudflare Workers.